-SUMMER 2023 IMPORTANT DATES

 PAYMENT AND CANCELLATION POLICIES

 At the time of registration, a $250 deposit per program is required to save a registrant’s spot.
-This deposit is fully refundable through the advertised deadline.
+This deposit is fully refundable through February 28, 2023.

 Due to the popularity of our Summer Experiences and to prevent disruption to program planning late in the season, no refunds or transfers will be issued after the final payment deadline date.
 This policy applies to cases of homesickness, dismissal, and voluntary withdrawal.

 For BBYO International Immersive Experiences: After participants make their initial $250 deposit, they will have the option to pay the outstanding funds either by credit card or e-check.
 If a credit card is chosen, participants will be charged a 3% fee that BBYO incurs from the credit card companies.
 This fee is non-refundable.
 There is no fee, however, if participants pay their balance by e-check.
 For additional questions, please contact [email protected].

-For CLTC, ILTC, Kallah, Movement Makers, and Camp BBYO, the payment plan is as follows:
+For CLTC, ILTC, Kallah, and Camp BBYO, the payment plan is as follows:

 A $250 deposit is due at the time of registration